 Confidentiality regulations from both Federal and State law for the protection of substance abuse clients are discussed with emphasis on disclosure exceptions and the proper handling of written and verbal communications regarding clients.
 Required for any student seeking assistance with an internship placement.
-Prerequisite: SAC 02000
+Pre or corequisite: SAC 02000